-The payments for the Ongoing O&M portion of the project award will cover the remainder of the grant period after PI is completed and will be paid as a reimbursement upon proof of work/payment and receipt of invoice.
-The invoice should include details on the ongoing O&M work done including on the required (1) work monitoring and improving optimized signal timing; and optional (2) communications and detection support.
+The payments for the Ongoing O&M portion of the project award will cover the remainder of the grant period after the PI phase is completed and will be paid as a reimbursement upon proof of work/payment and receipt of invoice.
+The invoice should include the Final O&M report with details on the ongoing O&M work done including the required (1) work monitoring and improving optimized signal timing; and optional (2) communications and detection support.

-O&M Project Final Report
+O&M Project Final O&M Report

-The project final report shall be completed in accordance with all CTFP Guidelines upon the end of the three-year grant period.
-In addition, the final report shall summarize the full project through the three-year grant period, include the Before and After Study from the PI phase, and report on additional updates/information that result from the Ongoing Operation and Maintenance phase.
+The project fFinalO&M Report shall be completed in accordance with all CTFP Guidelines upon the end of the three year grant periodO&M phase.
+In addition, the finalO&M Report shall summarize the full project through the three year grant periodO&M period, include the Before and After Study from the PI phase, and report on additional updates/information that result from the Ongoing Operation and Maintenance phase. documenting the O&M efforts and procedures for continuing maintenance-shall-be prepared.
+At thea minimum, the fFO&M rReport shall include when travel runs were conducted and issues and solutions throughout the phase.
+The memorandum report shall document all planned and programmed improvements on the study corridor as well as recommendations for further infrastructure improvements that would likely improve enhance the corridor signal coordination project results.